KingofHamyang/SW3project/README.md

-    this class include borrowlimit, restruced, restricted_date, and borrowing list in vector form constructor of this class set all member as a 0 and i include setter and getter method for each member is_borrow_this method is to find if this member borrow specific book returning_book method is to erase the book from borrowing list borriwng method is to append the book to the borrowing list
+    this class include borrowlimit, restruced, restricted_date, and borrowing list in vector form constructor of this class set all member as a 0 and i include setter and getter method for each member is_borrow_this method is to find if this member borrow specific book. it iterate the borrowings list and find the matced resource name returning_book method is to erase the book from borrowing list. borriwng method is to append the book to the borrowing list

 - 3. library.h